GRicciardi00/portfolio/_posts/Internship_research.md

 But the challenge doesn't end there.
 Modern society adds another layer of isolation.
 It might surprise you to know that your resume is unlikely to be evaluated by a human being but rather analyzed by an _ATS_ (Applicant Tracking Software), especially if it's a large company.
 Therefore, it becomes crucial to maximize the score of our CV.
 Some useful tips found around the web include: using LaTeX, adopting a single-column format, keeping the document to one page, and tailoring the CV as closely as possible to the job offer, using the same keywords.<br/>
 A personal suggestion is to create different versions of your CV for different languages and send the one that matches the language used in the job offer. <br/>
 Various online platforms allow you to analyze your CV on different ATS, providing an indicative score related to specific job offers.

 ## The importance of training...
-After surviving the initial selection round, the Hunger Games continue with one (or more) technical interviews.
+After surviving the initial selection round, the Hunger Games continue with one (or more) **technical interviews**.
 It's crucial to study your CV thoroughly, ensuring you understand every detail and can discuss it confidently.
 Additionally, delve deep into the topics relevant to the job offer.
 While no one expects you to know everything about every topic, failing to answer a question could sometimes cost you the position (🙂).
 Regularly practicing programming exercises, such as those on LeetCode, is essential to maintain problem-solving skills and reinforce technical knowledge.<br/>
 One strategy I started late but found beneficial was keeping a record of questions asked in previous interviews.

 ## ...and of the organisation